eugenesang/eugenesang/README.md

 👯 I’m looking to collaborate on [Kv Resident App](https://github.com/kvresident)

-🤝 I’m looking for help with a Web Dev Job
+🤝 I’m looking for help with getting a Web Dev Job

 💬 Ask me about **Nodejs, Mongodb, JavaScript, CSS and HTML**